yu0bab/vxsacademy-course-s-/07 - text.md

 Although it's actually slightly different.
 With rect, the X and Y are the top left corner, but with text, it's the bottom left.
 Weird, I know, but I don't make the rules.

 But the text right now is too small for me.
-How do we change the size.
-We just use the textSize command, like this:
+We can use the textSize command to change the size, like this:
 ```js
 //the value is the size we want for the text.
 textSize(20);